-Sales Consultants – Residential Sales Consultants are sought as there is more activity and demand in the residential market for buyers and investors.
+Sales Consultants – Demand for Residential Sales Consultants is high due to the increase in buyers and investor activity in the residential market.
 Experienced sales staff are working at capacity with solid pipelines of sales, which means there is no incentive to move companies and available candidates are thus in short supply.
-As property owners are looking to cash in on their assets or to pay off debts, it has been a record year for many agents in sales and we expect this trend to continue over the next quarter.
+As property owners are looking to cash in on their assets or to pay off debts, 2014 was a record year for many agents in sales and we expect this trend to continue over the next quarter.

-Valuers – Commercial and residential Valuers are sought.
+Valuers – Employers seek Commercial and Residential Valuers as there is a constant demand for valuations for the purposes of refinancing, investment and sales.
 There is a supply shortage as candidates are leaving the sector in response to low commissions and increasing liability.
 In addition, there is a high volume of work, but fewer graduates entering the market to replace departing staff.

-Sales Cadets – Residential Sales Cadets are needed.
-While the availability of courses ensures there are a lot of qualified agents in the market, candidate quality can be low and it takes time to identify the top talent.
+Sales Cadets – The need for Residential Sales Cadets continues.
+Despite there being a lot of qualified agents in the market, candidate quality can be low and it can take time to identify the top talent.

 Commercial Leasing Consultants – In a local trend, the high vacancy rates currently being experienced in Adelaide have seen agencies look for proven agents with a network to help fill their many empty stores.

 In property development most companies are starting to in-source sales, creating more demand for in-house Sales Consultants.
 Off the plan sales skills are in high demand too, as are mandarin speaking skills.

 We are also seeing permanent jobs in the property sector and skill shortages emerging.
 Job opportunities for graduates in commercial property are increasing as baby boomers continue to retire from the industry.